“What a child can do today with assistance, she will be able to do by herself tomorrow.”

 Early Years Curriculum

-The prime areas of learning take priority as the children begin their Nnursery education and continue to develop and run throughout Reception through all of the 7 areas of learning.
+The prime areas of learning take priority as the children begin their Nursery education and continue to develop and run throughout Reception through all of the 7 areas of learning.
 We are passionate in the belief that strong foundations in the prime areas successfully aids the building blocks towards quality teaching and learning in the specific areas.

 The 7 areas of learning are at the heart of all that we do at Newcomen Primary Early Years.
 Our bespoke curriculum ensures that it encompasses all 7 areas of learning.
 We have carefully selected check points for four different phases throughout the foundation stage journey from entry to Nursery to the end of Reception.
 This allows practitioners to understand the needs of all individual children and quickly identify gaps in learning.
 This then informs us on a daily basis as to what interventions are needed to ensure all children achieve age-related expectations and meet their observational checkpoints.